AnuraagRath/Linear-Regression-MachineLearning-from-Scratch/README.md

 # Linear-Regression-MachineLearning-from-Scratch
-Using python we have created a Linear Regression Machine Learning Model from Scratch.
+Using python a Linear Regression Machine Learning Model from Scratch has been created.
 We have implemented Gradient Descent to find the best 'm' (Slope) and 'b' (Intercept).

 ## Creating a Linear Regression Model from Scratch: